wordofwarning/wordofwarning.org/current/2012-emergency/CastlefieldGallery/index.md

 ![Yugoyoga](YugoYoga.jpg)

-####Liam Herne   *Bare*
-Liam Herne will be dressed as a bear and shaving himself.

-Liam Herne is a mixed media artist.
-He usually presents his work in the mediums of video, photography and performance.
-He was born in Watford, Hertfordshire and has lived there most of his life.
-He currently works as an art and photography teacher.

 ####Platt, Birchall + Hussain   *The Dreaming*
 *Myth of creation and how it all began.*
 By Rebekka Platt in collaboration with David Birchall + Aliyah Hussain.